 The logo of Earth Hero, an online marketplace for plastic-free toiletries and other sustainable products: a blue tree with Earth Hero written below.

-You can find a lot of the brands I just mentioned in Sephora’s Clean + Planet Positive section.
+You can find a lot of the brands I just mentioned in Sephora’s Clean + Planet Aware section.

 And The Detox Market as well as Credo Clean Beauty are two of the top stores in North America dedicated to sustainable brands – but their products aren’t necessarily plastic-free or refillable.
 (Credo has several brick-and-mortar stores in major cities in the US.
 The Detox Market has a few in the US and Canada, and a separate Canadian website.)